Sales has started for Otivio’s FlowOx 2.0 device

 “It’s been an honor for Innokas to be part of the team developing the next version of FlowOx.
 Through this innovation, we can contribute to improving healthcare all over the world and the quality of daily life of millions of people”, says Antti Virtanen, Head of PMO at Innokas Medical.

 Peripheral Artery Disease is caused by the deposition of fatty material on the inner walls of peripheral arteries, reducing perfusion and nutrition to the muscles and skin.
-The non-invasive FlowOxTM system is based on negative pulsating pressure therapy, and it increases blood flow, pain reduction and wound healing in feet and legs, in order to prevent amputations and increase life quality.
+The non-invasive FlowOxTM system is based on negative pulsating pressure therapy, and patient testing has documented that it increases blood flow, reduces pain and heals wound in patient’s feet and legs, in order to prevent amputations and increase life quality.

-“With the selected partners, the development of our new product will benefit from a very strong base of clinical and technical expertise.
-The co-operation with Innokas has started very well, as expected.”
+“With the selected partners, the development of our product has benefited from a very strong base of clinical and technical expertise.”

 CEO, Otivio AS

 Co-operation across borders

 The co-creation of the next version of FlowOxTM begun already in 2016 when the consortium created by Otivio was granted over 2M€ EU funding.
 The consortium consisted of partners from Norway, Finland and the UK.

 “Otivio has been the owner of FlowOxTM IP and the main coordinator of the consortium.
 Innokas Medical has been responsible for design – and now also for manufacturing – and the University of Salford and Bangor University have been responsible for clinical trials and evaluations, and health economic evaluations”, says Andreas Mollatt, CEO at Otivio.